martincarstenbach/java-blogposts/README.md

 - the Secure External Password Store to be in place before this code can be executed, have a look at the `generate_wallet.sh` script in case you'd like to create the wallet
 - the application uses a properties file, please ensure you update the only entry to match your environment!

+## Java Stored Procedures

+A short demo demonstrating how to establish the "default" connection within your session and querying the database.
+Not a sophisticated demo, but it works.
+Tested with Oracle 21.7, but should run from 11.2 onwards.